 How to know you are ready for Night Time Cloth Diapering?

-So from over one year of diapering experience , let me assure you that Nighttime cloth diapering is not as difficult as it sounds and today we have a big community of moms who cloth diaper and there are unlimited videos on Youtube to assist on getting a right fit, here in this post, I want to explain to you what worked for us and maybe you would like to try it out too 🙂
+So from over one year of diapering experience , let me assure you that Night-time cloth diapering is not as difficult as it sounds and today we have a big community of moms who cloth diaper and there are unlimited videos on Youtube to assist on getting a right fit, here in this post, I wanted to explain to you what worked for us and may be you would like to try it out too 🙂

 What is the right way to begin Night Time Cloth Diapering?

 - First things first- The most important aspect of learning is to understand the requirement, here it shall be your baby’s wetting pattern.
-Your baby could be a heavy wetter, medium wetter, frequent wetter if you understand that it will be easier for you to pick the right soaker/booster.
-Also, Keep in mind that most babies pee more frequently in the daytime and less frequently in the nights.
-You may also like to factor in the current season and/or location wherein you stay, colder temperature makes babies pee more.
+Your baby could be a heavy wetter, medium wetter, frequent wetter, if you understand that it will be easier for you to pick the right soaker/booster.
+Also, Keep in mind that most babies pee more frequently in the day time and less frequently in the nights.
+You may also like to factor in the current season and/or location wherein you stay, colder temperature makes babies to pee more.

 TIP: To be noted that these fabrics are not dry feel and you may have to either add a dry fleece layer or use soakers which has a dry feel layer at the top.
 Also MF/Cotton soaks the wetness quickly as compared to Hemp, so you should ideally add Hemp as a booster and not directly in contact with baby’s bottom.

 Source – superbottoms.com

 If your have read my cloth diaper journey, you might know, that I started with a minimum stash of 3 pocket style diapers and with some extra boosters I started my night time cloth diapering.
 Though it looked bulky on my tiny kid, I tried using different combination types of inserts i.e a microfibre with charcoal/bamboo booster, 2 Microfibre boosters with 4 layers each, Microfibre 3 layer booster with Hemp prefold.